 In Listen, click on the Data Management cog icon in the top-right corner:

 The Data Management panel will display all of the targeted data sources you have currently connected to Listen, along with the name, username, ownership, tracking start date, and status of each data source.
-Use the tabs for Facebook pages, Instagram accounts, and Instagram hashtags to filter by the type of data source.
-The Who’s connected? tab will display which users from your organization have authenticated targeted data sources.
+Use the tabs for Facebook Pages, Instagram accounts, Instagram hashtags, and LinkedIn Pages to filter by the type of data source.
+The Facebook Connections and LinkedIn Connections tabs will display which users from your organization have authenticated targeted data sources.

 Track a new targeted data source by clicking on the Add Data Sources button in the top-right corner: